 Reporting bias happens when there is a difference in how study results are reported, depending on the type or outcome of the findings.
 Research studies can sometimes be biased because only studies with positive or significant results get published.
 Studies with negative or nonsignificant results aren’t published, which can create a bias.
 When reporting bias occurs, the available proof may not be complete or balanced.
 This can affect how decisions are made, and policies are developed.

-Causes of Information Bias
+Causes Of Information Bias

 Bias in Information can stem from various causes, including: